bponomarenko/autoconfig-app/README.md

 ## Development server

-Run `ng start:web` for a dev server.
+Run `npm run start:web` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
-P.S.`ng start:web` will do two things:
+P.S.`npm run start:web` will do two things:

 1. Start local proxy on 3000 port to solve CORS restrictions in browser.
 For a proxy to work correctly, set `AUTOCONFIG_HOST` environment variable with Autoconfig API host as a value.
 2. Start `ng serve`, which will start local dev server

-Run `ng start:app` for a dev Electron app.
+Run `npm run start:app` for a dev Electron app.
 Application will be opened automatically.

 ## Code scaffolding